 Federal Direct Parent PLUS Loan

 The Federal Direct Parent Loan for Undergraduate Students is a federal loan that credit-worthy parents of dependent undergraduate students can borrow for their child's educational expenses.
-Both parent applicants and students must meet eligibility requirements for federal student aid, and students must meet Satisfactory Academic Progress (SAP) requirements.
 The Federal Direct Parent PLUS Loan is a form of aid that must be repaid by the parent borrower.

 |How to Apply||